JakubHuber/UltimateClasses/README.md

 VBA classes namespace to manage projects

+See READMEs in folders for details of usage

-What you can find:
+What you can find by now:
-ErrorGuard - classes to manage error handling
+- ErrorGuard - classes to manage error handling
+- PathLib - class with wraped up functions to work with file system